leaf-node/open_alert_viewer/.github/ISSUE_TEMPLATE/z-app-pre-release-checklist.md

 ---
 name: Pre-release checklist
-about: Steps for checking the app prior to publishing a new version
+about: Steps for checking and updating the app prior to publishing a new release
-title: App testing checklist - version X.Y.Z
+title: App pre-release checklist - version X.Y.Z
 labels: testing
 assignees: ''